declanrjb/transcribe/README.md

-Transcribe and annnotate audio from the web or the command line.
+Transcribe and annotate audio from the web or the command line.
 Built by journalists, for journalists.
-Open source and free forever.